November 21, 2024

 Drawbacks of Using Cork Flooring in a Kitchen

-While cork flooring has many benefits, there are also some potential drawbacks that should be considered before choosing cork for your kitchen floor.
+While cork flooring has many benefits, some potential drawbacks should be considered before choosing cork for your kitchen floor.
 These include:

 -Susceptible to staining: Cork can easily become stained by spills and grease splatters, so regular cleaning is important.